-Using a BACnet/SC connection and an Ethernet Network Interface Card, the i-Vu\$ Pro server can communicate using BACnet/SC over an Ethernet network.
+Using a BACnet/SC connection and an Ethernet Network Interface Card, the i-Vu® Pro server can communicate using BACnet/SC over an Ethernet network.

-- 1 In the i-Vu® Pro interface, click > select System Options, and open Connections. - 2 On the Properties page > Configure tab, select BACnet Secure Connect Connection from the drop-down list and click Add. - 3 If the Status column shows: - o Connected, click Disconnect and proceed to the next step below. - Stopped or Design Mode, go to the next step below. - 4 Set up the fields as needed for that connection.
-See the tables below. - 5 Set up Certificates for BACnet/SC (page 227). - 6 Under Networks using selected connection, select the BACnet/SC network. - 7 Click Apply - 8 If running the i-Vu Pro Server (and not the i-Vu Pro Design Server) application, select the BACnet SecureConnect Connection, then click Start. - 9 Click Accept.
+- 1 In the i-Vu® Pro interface, click > select System Options, and open Connections. - 2 On the Properties page > Configure tab, select BACnet Secure Connect Connection from the drop-down list and click Add.

+- 3 If the Status column shows: - o Connected, click Disconnect and proceed to the next step below. - Stopped or Design Mode, go to the next step below. - 4 Set up the fields as needed for that connection.
+See the tables below. - 5 Set up Certificates for BACnet/SC (page 222). - 6 Under Networks using selected connection, select the BACnet/SC network. - 7 Click Apply. - 8 If running the i-Vu Pro Server (and not the i-Vu Pro Design Server) application, select the BACnet Secure Connect Connection, then click Start. - 9 Click Accept.

 Field or button Notes Primary Hub URI The web address i-Vu® Pro uses to connect to the Primary Hub.
 Primary Hub Management URL The web address used to access the Primary Hub's management user interface.
 Failover Hub URI The web address i-Vu® Pro uses to connect to the Failover Hub in the event the Primary Hub is unavailable.
 Failover Hub Management URL The web address used to access the Failover Hub's management user interface.
 Network Node Specify which network the i-Vu® Pro server is physically connected to.
 This is used to specify which ARCNET network the ARCNET card is connected to, and which BACnet/IP or BACnet/SC network the i-Vu® Pro server is on if there are multiple BACnet/IP or BACnet/SC network nodes with different network numbers in your system.
 Tuning Parameters Notes Comm Timeout (in milliseconds) Amount of time, in milliseconds, allowed before retrying a transmission on the network if a required acknowledgment is not received.
 Comm Attempts The number of times to try a transmission on the network.
-Do Sync (in milliseconds) Amount of time, in milliseconds, allowed for the i-Vu® Pro application to 20 0,110 (111 11111111000011100) complete a communication task such as downloading to a controller or reading trends from a controller.

-Field or button Notes Maximum Reconnect Time Maximum amount of time, in seconds, allowed before retrying a connection to the Hub.
+Do Sync (in milliseconds) Amount of time, in milliseconds, allowed for the i-Vu® Pro application to complete a communication task such as downloading to a controller or reading trends from a controller.
+Minimum Reconnect Time Minimum amount of time, in seconds, allowed before retrying a connection to the Hub.
+Increases with each failure until Maximum Reconnect Time is reached.
+Maximum Reconnect Time Maximum amount of time, in seconds, allowed before retrying a connection to the Hub.
 Connection Wait Timeout Amount of time, in seconds, allowed for the Hub to reply to a connection request.
 Disconnect Wait Timeout Amount of time, in seconds, allowed for the Hub to reply to a disconnect request.
 Initiating Heartbeat Interval How frequently, in seconds, a device that is idle sends a heartbeat to the Hub.
 Accepting Heartbeat Interval Amount of time, in seconds, the Hub waits to receive a heartbeat before disconnecting.